 Avoid using hard knots when rigging loads for travel.
 Use taut-line hitches or trucker's hitches instead, as they are easy to undo if it becomes necessary to re-tension a cord.
 Be sure to check all lashings periodically and every time the team stops for any reason.
-Also inspect the snowmobile, tow plate, ropes, and sled at the same time for any developing structural issues.
-Re-tighten the lashings if they have become loose.
-It is prudent to bring extra lashing supplies into the field.
+At the same time, inspect the snowmobile, tow plate, ropes, and sled for any developing structural issues.
+Re-tighten the lashings significant to bring extra lashing supplies into the field.